adeelahmed2005goolecompk-cmyk/AdeelAhmedGithub/READme.md

 ---

-# HERE IS THIS IMAGE USED:
+# THE IMAGE WHICH IS USED IN THE CODE:

 ![Alt Text](images/one.jpg)